superduper-io/superduper/docs/content/reusable_snippets/start_your_cluster.md

 # Start your cluster

 :::note
-Starting a superduper cluster is useful in production and model development if you want to enable scalable compute, access to the models by multiple users for collaboration, monitoring.
+Starting a Superduper cluster is useful in production and model development if you want to enable scalable compute, access to the models by multiple users for collaboration, monitoring.